projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    -  HV initializes an I/O request and notifies VHM driver in Service VM through upcall.
-   -  VHM driver dispatches I/O requests to I/O clients and notifies the clients (in this case the client is the DM which is notified through char device)
+   -  VHM driver dispatches I/O requests to I/O clients and notifies the clients (in this case the client is the DM, which is notified through char device)
    -  DM I/O dispatcher calls corresponding I/O handlers
    -  I/O dispatcher notifies VHM driver the I/O request is completed